 - treatment of underlying medical conditions

-Endurance athletes can reduce the risk of overhydration by weighing themselves before and after a race to determine how much water they have lost and need to replenish.
+Endurance athletes can reduce the risk of overhydration by weighing themselves before and after a race.
+This helps determine how much water they have lost and need to replenish.

-Individuals should avoid drinking more than one liter per hour of fluid.
-Drinking more fluids before and during a race or an intensive athletic exertion can also help you avoid the need to drink too much water afterwards.
+You should avoid drinking more than one liter per hour of fluid.
+Drinking more fluids before and during an intense athletic performance can also help you avoid the need to drink too much water afterwards.
 Sports beverages that contain the electrolytes sodium and potassium are also recommended, as both are lost in sweat.

 If you have an underlying medical condition, such as diabetes, congestive heart failure, or kidney problems, talk to your doctor about the best treatments for those conditions.
-If you experience excessive thirst or an overly strong urge to drink water, contact your doctor before you develop symptoms—it could indicate a medical problem that requires treatment.
+If you have excessive thirst, contact your doctor.
+This could indicate a medical problem that requires treatment.